kx1t/planefence/README.md

 - The script isn't very friendly to changes to the directory naming conventions.
 Working on that too.
 - The catch-up script has the paths hardcoded.
 This is another thing that needs changing.
 - allow setting `LAT` and `LON` in the script to actually recalculate the distance from the station.
 Right now, it's only used for cosmetic purposes in rendering the webpage.

+# Summary of License Terms
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.